 - Author’s mailing address

-- Author’s phone number and/or email address
+- Author’s phone number and email address

 - Year of author’s high school graduation

-- Faculty sponsor’s name and email address
+- High school teacher or guidance counselor’s name and email address

 - Author’s school